RBMHTechnology/eventuate/src/sphinx/architecture.rst

 When an event-sourced actor is re-started, internal state is recovered by replaying events from its local event log.
 Since events in a local event log are totally ordered, event replay at a given location is deterministic.
 Event replay can also be started from a snapshot of internal state which is an optimization to reduce recovery times.

-In addition to handling their own events, event-sourced actors can also handle events written by other event-sourced actors to the same event log.
+In addition to consuming their own events, event-sourced actors can also consume events produced by other event-sourced actors to the same event log.
 This enables `event collaboration`_ between actors (:ref:`arch-fig4`).
 A special form of event collaboration is state replication where actors of the same type consume the same events at different locations to re-construct state.
 Another example of event collaboration is a distributed business process where actors of different type collaborate by exchanging events to achieve a common goal.

 .. _arch-fig4: